-It takes courage to show up and care for yourselfIf you’ve made that choice, we'll be there to support and nurture your path to a more joyful and fulfilling life.
+It takes courage to show up and care for yourselfIf you’ve made that choice, I'll be there to support and nurture your path to a more joyful and fulfilling life.

 © WelcomingWellness.Me.
 All rights reserved.